East Bengal's ISL move will be a win-win for both parties | Goal.com

 The officials from both sides and the hardcore supporters of the Kolkata-based club can finally breathe a sigh of relief.
 Because at the end of what turned out to be a long waiting game, everybody is set to receive their prize.

-Only a few months ago, the organisers of the Indian Super League (ISL), Football Sports Development Limited (FSDL), in a meeting with club representatives on Friday afternoon indicated that they are not looking to add any more teams for the upcoming edition of the league.
+Only a few months ago, the organisers of the Indian Super League (ISL), Football Sports Development Limited (FSDL), in a meeting with club representatives indicated that they are not looking to add any more teams for the upcoming edition of the league.

 Although it initially looked like a big blow to the Red and Golds' chances of making it into the ISL next season, the club never really gave up on their objective.
 Their intentions were made very clear on every possible occasion and efforts were on behind the scenes to make the move a reality.